Basikirska123/My_Sqlite/README.md

 ***

 ## Task
-The goal of this project is to build a lightweight SQLite-like engine using JavaScript.
+The goal of this project is to build a simple SQLite-like engine using JavaScript.

 The challenge is to:
 Read and write data from CSV files;